The material editor is used to adjust a material. It contains the following sections to edit different parts of the material:

 - The amount of bending that will be applied to the base of the tree.
 Can be used if the tree has a low amount of triangles at the base of the tree to increase the bending effect.

-- Fade Out Distance
+- Fade Start Distance

-- Fade Wind Distance
+- Fade Range

 Rendering